corinne-riddell/PopDataViz2017/Import-Data.md

 Wait times in Canada to receive emergency care have increased.
 These data were released by the Canadian Institute for Health Information (CIHI) and detail wait times by province, and age group, and stratified by whether patients were admitted or not admitted.
+The data contains 32 rows and 10 variables.

 Variables include: